 We consider the benefits of the proposed guidance to be very limited.
 Particularly, in our view, the chapter is missing a form of disclosure framework that the IASB would use for the development and revision of note disclosures.
-We understand that there are ongoing activities in the Principles of Disclosure project that may bring improvements in this area.
+We understand there are ongoing activities in the Principles of Disclosure project that may bring improvements to this area.
 However, it is not yet clear to us whether and how the Conceptual Framework would benefit from those parallel activities.

-We had expected that a chapter about presentation and disclosures would provide a useful tool for making decisions that would guide the IASB when developing note disclosures in the future.
+We had expected that a chapter about presentation and disclosures would provide more guidance for future development of note disclosures.
 Instead, the chapter repeats information already expressed in chapter 3 about the role of financial statements.
 In this context, it is not clear to us whether there is a difference between the 'role', the 'objectives' and the 'purpose' of financial statements.
 We recommend harmonising the wording.
 Furthermore, and to improve the understandability of the Conceptual Framework, we think the description about the content and components of financial statements were be better placed in Chapter 3 Financial statements and the reporting entity.
 Chapter 7 Presentation and Disclosure should contain the conceptual guidance with objectives and principles for developing disclosure and presentation requirements for the primary financial statements and the notes.